Sujoy-Barua/fall21p3/README.md

 # Fall 2021 Project 3

-Implementing this project provides an opportunity to work with data in files, automating an analysis, and producing a set of graphs to support your analysis.
+Implementing this project provides an opportunity to work with data in files, automating an analysis, and producing a set of graphs to support that analysis.

 **Task:** Implement the analyzeWindFarm.m and makePlots.m files using functions.